 The lease agreement provided details of both the parties, assets taken on lease, payment schedule, and other legal and statutory terms and conditions.

 At the end of lease tenure, RCML wished to extend the lease by another 3 years and hence approached HSEP Inc for the lease extension.
 Post the negotiations between the parties, HSEP Inc granted an extension to RCML for another 3 years at an agreed rental of $52000, keeping all other conditions intact.

 In a lease extension agreement, a reference is made to the original agreement, and the updated clauses, being the extended tenure and rent amount, are mentioned.

 To summarize, lease extension means extending the original lease agreement before its expiry.
 One can take on lease, a property, home, land, building, car, machines, etc. based on requirements, the person can enter into a lease agreement for a fixed tenure and premium.

-And around the time of lease agreement coming to end or maybe even halfway through, the lessee may communicate to the lessor about his intention for the lease extension.
-It can be of a lesser number of years or even the same period as agreed for in an original agreement.
+And around the time of lease agreement coming to an end or maybe even halfway through, the lessee may communicate to the lessor about his intention for the lease extension.
+It can be of a lesser number of years or even the same period as agreed in the original agreement.
 In a scenario wherein both the parties agree, lessor and lessee shall enter into an extension agreement and pay the respective legal and statutory costs incurred towards extension depending on which process has been followed, formal or informal.

-This has been a guide to What is Lease Extension and its definition.
+This article has been a guide to What is Lease Extension and its definition.
 Here we discuss cost, process, examples of lease extension along with its eligibility.
 You can learn more from the following articles –